Autoregression vs Diffusion - Understanding Sampling via Optimal Transport

 Hard Samples from Easy Randomness

 Think of a tiny terrain generator.
 The target distribution lives over coherent terrains in $x$-space, which is hard to sample from directly.
-The reduction is to sample a tiny easy seed, then let one deterministic generator produce the terrain.
+The reduction is to sample a tiny easy seed, then feed it through one generator that produces the terrain.

 Autoregressive models and diffusion models are often presented as very different generative strategies.
 At a high level, however, both function as this “procedural generation algorithm,” converting simple randomness into complex samples from the data distribution.
 The difference is in how they parameterize that conversion: autoregression does it through a sequence of conditional transports, while diffusion does it through a time-dependent denoising dynamics.
 Optimal transport is therefore a useful geometric lens for comparing them, even when the underlying training objectives are not literally the same.